On the third day, we left Calgary behind and headed west into the mountains

 it was paved, guard-railed and moderately crowded.
 It was also chock

-background of this page.
+full of ground squirrels.
 They were not exactly what you would call

 'wild' life.
 One of them even perched on my shoe (while I was wearing